The Essential Mindset For Getting Back In Shape

 Cardio Exercise

 Exercise helps keep us healthy physically, mentally, emotionally, socially, and spiritually.
-It boosts self-esteem, improves body image, increases confidence, relieves depression, decreases anxiety, strengthens relationships with family members and friends, and encourages positive thinking.
+It improves self-esteem, body image, and confidence.
+It also relieves depression, anxiety, and strengthens relationships with family and friends by encouraging positive thinking.
 Research shows that regular exercise can reduce feelings of loneliness, improve social interactions, increase life satisfaction, and help prevent heart disease, diabetes, obesity, osteoporosis, hypertension, stroke, cancer, arthritis, asthma, Alzheimer’s Disease, dementia, Parkinson’s Disease, multiple sclerosis, fibromyalgia, chronic fatigue syndrome, and many others.

-Agitate: If you find exercising difficult due to injuries, illness, or physical limitations, try these tips first: Start slowly; build gradually; listen to your body; drink plenty of water; stretch regularly; warm-up properly; cool down appropriately; use good form; wear appropriate clothing; and avoid overtraining.
+If exercising is difficult for you because of injuries, illness, or physical limitations, try these tips: Start slowly; increase gradually; listen to your body; stay hydrated; stretch regularly; warm up properly; cool down appropriately; use proper form; wear appropriate clothing; and don’t overtrain.

 Solve: Find an activity you enjoy doing and stick to it!
 Don’t worry about whether you are getting fit or losing weight.
 Start moving – walking, running, swimming, dancing, biking, hiking, gardening…whatever gets you out there!
 Remember to breathe deeply throughout the workout and stay hydrated.
 Also, consider joining a gym where you will be able to meet like-minded individuals and receive expert advice.